flatironinstitute/nifty-ls/README.md

 [dfm/nufft-ls](https://github.com/dfm/nufft-ls) repo, with consulting from [Alex Barnett](https://github.com/ahbarnett).

+## Acknowledgements
 nifty-ls builds directly on top of the excellent finufft package by Alex Barnett and others (see the [finufft Acknowledgements](https://finufft.readthedocs.io/en/latest/ackn.html)).

+Many parts of this package are an adaptation of [Astropy LombScargle](https://docs.astropy.org/en/stable/timeseries/lombscargle.html), in particular the Press & Rybicki (1989) method.